The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

-At lower redshift, larger samples of galaxies with highly reliable spectroscopic redshift are available from: (i) the VIMOS Ultra-Deep Survey (VUDS) (yellow crosses, \citealt{Tasca+2015}), (ii) the deep COSMOS-2015 and (iii) 3D-HST rest frame UV-IR photometric catalogs (turquoise points, \citealt{Leja+2019,Leja+2021}), clearly showing a redshift dependence of the sSFR.
+At lower redshift, larger samples of galaxies with highly reliable spectroscopic redshift are available from: (i) the VIMOS Ultra-Deep Survey (VUDS) (yellow crosses, \citealt{Tasca+2015}), (ii) the deep COSMOS-2015 and 3D-HST rest frame UV-IR photometric catalogs (turquoise points, \citealt{Leja+2019,Leja+2021}), clearly showing a redshift dependence of the sSFR.

 The above evolution, on the other hand, is not confirmed by all data, especially at the highest redshifts.
 Observations from the first four HST Frontier Field clusters (orange triangles) collected with a fixed mass bin $9.5 \leq \rm{Log(M_{\star}/M_{\odot})} \leq 10$ and an average value of $\rm{Log(M_{\star}/M_{\odot})} \sim 9.7$ \citep{Santini+2017} confirm a mild evolution up to $z \sim 6$, while the ALPINE sub-sample analyzed by \citet{Khusanova+2021} (green pentagons), with candidates in the mass bin $9.6 \leq \rm{Log(M_{\star}/ M_{\odot})} \leq 9.8$, shows little to no evolution at $4.5 \leq z \leq 5.5$.
 The REBELS collaboration (\citealt{Topping+2022}) provided a power-law fitting of the REBELS galaxies and other available measurements adopting a fixed mass bin of $\rm{Log(M_\star/M_\odot)} = 9.6 - 9.8$ and a constant SFH, finding that the sSFR increases with redshift $\propto (1+z)^{1.7 \pm 0.3}$ over the redshift range $z \sim 1 - 7$.
-Using a non-parametric SFH for REBELS galaxies, which significantly affects the stellar mass derivation at the low mass-end, the evolution at a fixed stellar mass of $\rm{ Log(M_{\star}/M_{\odot})} = 9.7$ is only mildly affected\footnote{The difference between stellar masses derived assuming a constant SFH or a non-parametric SFH is particularly significant for young and low-mass galaxies, see \citet{Topping+2022} for a detailed comparison of stellar masses derived by the two methods applied to the REBELS sample.}, with sSFR $\propto (1+z)^{1.6 \pm 0.3}$ in the same redshift range (black dashed line).
+Using a non-parametric SFH for REBELS galaxies, which significantly affects the stellar mass derivation at the low-mass end, the evolution at a fixed stellar mass of $\rm{ Log(M_{\star}/M_{\odot})} = 9.7$ is only mildly affected\footnote{The difference between stellar masses derived assuming a constant SFH or a non-parametric SFH is particularly significant for young and low-mass galaxies (i.e. $\rm{Age < 10 \, Myr}$ and $\rm{Log(M_\star/M_\odot)} < 9$ respectively).
+A detailed comparison of stellar masses derived by the two methods applied to the REBELS sample can be found in \citet{Topping+2022}.}, with sSFR $\propto (1+z)^{1.6 \pm 0.3}$ in the same redshift range (black dashed line).
 Note, however, that - among the low-redshift observations - only the \citet{Leja+2019, Leja+2021} derivations are based on a non-parametric SFH, and this would favor a steeper evolution with redshift.